Evolving-AI-Lab/mfv/README.md

     ./opt_center_bias.sh 945

 ## Notes
-You could try other experiments like:
+Examples are not provided, but with the code, you could also try other experiments like:
 * Running CBR from a mean image (Fig. S8 in the paper)
 * Starting from a real image (Fig. S1 in the paper)